 A substantial part of your character power comes from your gear.
 Your character can slot up to 7 talismans and 2 weapons at any given time.
 The power of each gear item increases with their level and rarity.
 All gear can be further empowered with Glyphs that add extra statistical bonuses, as well as Signets that grant unique effects.

-Additionally, all talismans have the Protection stat which increases your damage mitigation.
+Additionally, all talismans have the Protection stat, which increases your damage mitigation.
 The higher this stat is, the less damage you take.
-This stat is divided into two subtypes; Magical Protection and Physical Protection, however, this distinction is not important in most parts of the game, so you can treat the Protection stat as one unified stat most of the time.

 All weapons have the stat called Weapon Power, which together with Attack Rating and Heal Rating increase Combat Power and Healing Power respectively.